Search our site

 - brief advice or general help from family duty counsel, if they have time that day (duty counsel give priority to financially eligible clients with urgent matters)

-- brief advice from a family advice lawyer (with a referral from a family justice counsellor)
+- up to one hour of advice from a family advice lawyer if you are in mediation and have received a referral through the family justice counsellors

 You can also access information about your legal issue online, including: